-- 7.9.
+7.9.
 The hot (or 'active' or 'hot processing') commissioning stage enables engineered systems and administrative controls to be progressively and cautiously brought into full operation, with radioactive material present.
-Paragraphs 8.16-8.18 of SSR-4 [1] establish requirements to fully confirm the performance of systems for radiation safety and criticality safety. - 7.10.
+Paragraphs 8.16-8.18 of SSR-4 [1] establish requirements to fully confirm the performance of systems for radiation safety and criticality safety.

+7.10.
 Hot commissioning should be performed under the responsibility, safety procedures and organization of the operating organization.
-Hot commissioning may be considered part of the operational stage of a nuclear fuel cycle R&D facility (see Section 8). - 7.11.
+Hot commissioning may be considered part of the operational stage of a nuclear fuel cycle R&D facility (see Section 8).

+7.11.
+The full operational radiation protection programme (see Requirement 67 of SSR-4 [1]) should be implemented, including individual monitoring.

+7.12.
 The safety committee of the nuclear fuel cycle R&D facility is required to be established before hot commissioning commences (see Requirement 6 and paras 4.29 and 4.30 of SSR-4 [1]).
-Lessons learned from similar facilities should be applied especially for the commissioning of a new nuclear fuel cycle R&D facility.
+Lessons learned from similar facilities should be applied, especially for the commissioning of a new nuclear fuel cycle R&D facility.